bmezaris/TextToVideoRetrieval-TtimesV/README.md

 CUDA_VISIBLE_DEVICES=0 python TtimesV_trainer.py $trainCollection $valCollection $testCollection --learning_rate $learning_rate --selected_text_feas $text_features --overwrite 1 --visual_feature $visual_features --n_caption $n_caption --optimizer $optimizer --num_epochs 20 --rootpath $rootpath --cv_name DG_TtimesV
 ```
-If training completed successfully you will see the created trained model `model_best.pth.tar` into the `logger_name` folder:
+If training completed successfully you will see the created trained model `model_best.pth.tar` into the `logger_name` folder.

+To train a $T \times V$ model for the MSR-VTT datasets, please change the `trainCollection` and `testCollection` variables to match with the MSR-VTT training and testing datasets.

+Please note that in [1] we train our network using six configurations of the same architecture with different training parameters.
+Specifically, each model is trained using two optimizers, i.e., Adam and RMSprop, and three learning rates ($1\times10^4$, $5\times10^5$, $1\times10^5$).

 ## Evaluation
 To evaluate the trained model on the IACC.3 and V3C1 datasets for the TRECVID AVS 2016/2017/2018 and 2019/2020/2021 topics please follow the next steps: